MintyTrebor/Duet-Node-Red-Dashboard/README.md

 	Current Enclousure Temp (only implemented for 1 printer)
 Displays the webcam streams montioring each printer Allows a target enclousure temp to be set and automatically turns on/off a heater via MQTT and tasmota wifi pwr socket.
-Safely shutsdown the RPi remotely using "sshpass" to remotely send shutdown command to the RPi
+Safely shutsdown the RPi remotely using "sshpass" to remotely send shutdown command to the RPi (you will need to change this cmd to meet your environments details)

 Notes:
 Two different methods for getting the data from the Duet RRF are used for completeness.
 One method is universal the other will only work with RRF deployed with a companion SBC.